SuperOfficeDocs/superoffice-docs/user-guide/en/diary/receiving-invitations.md

 The dialog is divided into two:

 * At the top is a list of your invitations, with status and icons.
 * Below is more detailed information about the invitations you have selected in the top section.
 This includes a full description of the invitation, the date and other complementary details.
-The fields in this section are described in detail under [The Dialog for follow-ups][1] and [The Details tab (follow-ups)][2].
+The fields in this section are described in detail under [The Dialog for follow-ups][1].

 ## Icons for follow-ups